IQSS/ppr-ojs/README.md

 The first time we start the OJS application, the ojs-entry-point script will copy the source code into the ``environment/data/ojs/src`` folder.
 This will take around 5 minutes to complete.
 After the copy is made, the script will start the Apache server.
 In subsequent runs, the copy is bypassed on startup.

-The OJS appliaction will be ready when you the see the message: ``STARTING OJS...`` in the console log.
+The OJS application will be ready when you the see the message: ``STARTING OJS...`` in the console log.

 To start the environment for OJS version 3.3, execute:
 ``make``